Window Spool

 Algorithm variations

-As indicated above, the exact specification of the window of rows that should be visible in an OVER specification influences how the algorithm behaves.
+As indicated above, the exact specification of the window frame of rows that should be visible in an OVER specification influences how the algorithm behaves.
 The following variations exist:

 Algorithm for ROWS specification without UNBOUNDED